 Happy Pets, Happy Owners

-We may not have a lot of clinical studies on CBD for cats yet, but we do have data collected from pet owners who use CBD to help their pets with a wide range of problems.
-In surveys, pet owners report turning to CBD to help pets not only with physical issues like pain and stiffness but mood and energy too.
+We may not have a lot of clinical studies on CBD for cats yet, but we do have data collected from pet owners.

 - Reduced separation anxiety